 Pix4D and Aeryon Labs Inc partnered with PUC University of Rio de Janeiro to create the first 3-D map of Christ The Redeemer statue in Rio.
 It was a very difficult task to do.
 The changing weather, where the gusts of wind were up to 30 mph (50 km/h), complicated this project.

-The leaders for creating 3D maps and models by using photogrammetry software are Pix4D.
+The leader for creating 3D maps and models by using photogrammetry software are Pix4D.
 But regardless of them, there are also other equally high-quality 3D mapping software companies.

 This video will teach you how the MEMS accelerometer, magnetometer, and gyroscope work.